milvus-io/pymilvus/README.md

    >>> ivf_param = {'nlist': 16384}
    ```

-2. Create an index for the table.
+2. Create an index for the collection.

    ```python
    # Create index